Preparing for the examination

 We expect candidates to demonstrate the experience they have gained in their working lives as well as the independent study they have done around the syllabus topics.
 As a result, the amount and type of preparation required (and the time it takes) will vary from candidate to candidate depending on their background.

-[for more information on preparing for the examination see pages 5-6 of the 2019 Diploma in IR information pack.
-Also on pages 16-17 you will find sample exam questions)
+For more information on preparing for the examination see pages 5-6 of the 2020/2021 Diploma in IR Information Pack.
+Also on pages 16-17 you will find sample exam questions.

 The format of the examination